simonskayi/simonskayi/README.md

 </p>

 # Cripper
-### Technologies : Retrofit, OkHttp, Android SDK, Kotlin, Jepack Compose, Dagger-Hilt, JSON
+### Technologies : Retrofit, OkHttp, Android SDK, Kotlin, Jetpack Compose, Dagger-Hilt, JSON
 A comprehensive cryptocurrency app, which provides a real-time information on over 1000 cryptocurrencies by leveraging the power of Kotlin for robust and concise code.
 Explore a wide range of coins and tokens, from popular staples like Bitcoin and Ethereum to emerging gems.
 Built with Kotlin for enhanced performance, stability, and maintainability (Find the apps source code from my git repository below).
 <p align="center">
   <img src="https://github.com/simonskayi/simonskayi/assets/70524242/7c0c7b9b-049a-427c-8995-7542cae2d2f1" width="200">